 |Core Participation Requirements:||

-The EMA is designed for students who are seeking to acquire marketable professional skills; opportunities for further intellectual and personal growth and development; opportunities to network with their fellow students and community leaders; and who are seeking to learn how to apply their knowledge to the ‘real world’.
+The EMA is designed for students who are seeking to acquire marketable professional skills; opportunities for further intellectual and personal growth and development; opportunities to network with their fellow students and community leaders; and how to apply their knowledge to the ‘real world’.
 The degree is a qualification designed for students seeking to enter professional employment.

 The EMA will be subject to a continuous cycle of review through constant refinements in teaching and learning principles and approaches.
-The compulsory completion of a core suite of professional module subjects ensures a valuable cohort experience the acquisition of depth of study.
+The compulsory completion of a core suite of professional module subjects ensures a valuable cohort experience as well as depth of study.

 Knowledgeable across disciplines